Fundamental Factorization of a GLSM, Part I: Construction

 The first line is by definition.
 The second line follows from flat base change.
 The third line follows from the projection formula.
-The main justification is the fourth line which is a combination of Theorem 2 and Theorem 6 of \cite{ram}.
-The fifth line is flat base change.
-The sixth line is \cite[Corollary 18.1.2]{Fulton}.
-The seventh line is \cite[Theorem 3.5]{Edidin}. \end{proof}
+The main justification is the fourth line which follows from Theorem 2 and Theorem 6 of \cite{ram}, after identifying cohomology and Hodge cohomology as in Definition~\ref{d:hkrmor}.
+The sixth line is flat base change and the seventh line is obvious.
+The eighth line is \cite[Theorem 3.5]{Edidin}. \end{proof}